MicahElliott/flowrist/README.md

 The rest are repeats (`◊e` is `ee`), and `v,k,z` are open for whatever you decide.

-## Major Insights in Layout Design
+## Personal Insights in Layout Design

 Qwerty-G position (consonant hand only) is way undervalued.
 That reach feels almost as good as home-row, and is a waste to put `g` there.
 So now `m` is